shawnlaffan/perl-statistics-sampler-multinomial/README.md

 bootstrap confidence intervals for a set of classes.

-However, benchmarking indicates that the conditional binomial code is substantially (four times) faster than the alias method code when using the Mersenne Twister implemented in Math::Random::MT::Auto.
+However, benchmarking indicates that the conditional binomial code is substantially (approximately four times) faster than the alias method code when using the Mersenne Twister implemented in Math::Random::MT::Auto.
 Profiling using Devel::NYTProf indicates this is probably due to Perl level overheads for the PRNG method calls in the Alias code.